 - Red spider: Occurs in dry and warm climates.
 The plant is covered with a delicate web.
 Light spots appear on the foliage.
 In the case of initial infestation, it is sufficient to spray the plant regularly with water from the atomizer and to rinse it off extensively with lukewarm water.

 - Spider mites: Also prefer dry and warm weather.
-Showering with lukewarm water is usually most effective.
+Showering with lukewarm water is usually the most effective.
 Natural plant strengtheners, such as teas and broths, can also make the plants more robust.
 Read here how to make your own natural tonics.

 - Root rot: This is a result of too much moisture.
 The wrong substrate can also lead to rot.
 Always make sure that no waterlogging occurs.
 In an emergency, you should repot the plant so that new roots can form.